 It’s all over the culture that it’s the men who can’t get enough.
 Their virility is so much a part of their identity that they’ll take whatever pill they need to keep ol’ Dick at full mast.
-It’s the dried up females who whose libidos have crashed through the floor.
 The women who actually want it, but instead endure married celibacy?
 They’re hiding away in horny shame.

 Most of your friends confess to shoving their hyper-amorous husbands away.
 “He wants it all the time,” they sigh with resignation.
 “I love him of course, but sometimes, I just wish he’d leave me the hell alone.”
 Some dole out obligatory BJs to keep their man satiated, but away from their lady bits.

 You hear these tales of woe and smile uncomfortably, desperate to change the subject.
 You nod and pretend to know exactly what they’re talking about.